Accident Preparedness: For Best Results, Prepare for the Worst

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Preparation is part of being a responsible driver, but car insurance is only one aspect of being prepared for an accident.
-Drivers can’t predict when or where an accident will occur, so it’s important to be prepared for the possibility of a collision or mechanical malfunction at all times.
-From being stranded in a snow storm to handling a fender bender, here are ten supplies that equip drivers for the worst.
+Drivers can’t predict when or where an accident will occur, so it’s important to be prepared for the possibility of motor vehicle collisions or mechanical malfunction at all times.
+From being stranded in a snowstorm or when driving long distance to handling fender bender traffic collisions, here are ten supplies that equip drivers for the worst.

-- Pen and paper.
-After an accident, you’ll need to write down some crucial information about other drivers involved, such as license, insurance, and car make and model information.
+After any type of collision or other type of accident, you’ll need to write down some crucial information about other drivers involved, such as license, insurance policy, and car make and model information.
 Keep a pen and paper handy so that you won’t have to dig for it when you’re already a bit frantic after an accident.